hydro-giub/hydroBE/README.md

 # hydroBE
 R-Package with miscellaneous functions for hydrologists workaday life

-To install the package, you can use the help of devtools:
+To install the package, you can use the help of devtools

 ```r
 install.packages('devtools')